Care and Maintenance Instructions

 *Most cushions are vacuum sealed to reduce shipping charges.

 You must view your boat upholstery as fine outdoor furniture.
 There are some inherent characteristics shared by all types of upholstery.
 One of the common links is that they both use urethane foam.
+We use open cell foam just as Boston Whaler did.
 Foam will absorb water, even so-called "closed cell foam".
 We have seen many different foam types from different manufacturers, and the unfortunate common link is that water will find a way in - some less than others, but in none the less.

 Since foam will absorb water, there are three things that are employed.